First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Track reconstruction

 \subsection{Time-stamping to the ECC tracks}

 As shown in Sec.~\ref{subsec:Shifter}, the Shifter comprises seven emulsion films mounted on three stages.
 The scanning area and the slope acceptance of the films in the Shifter are equivalent to those of the ECC brick films.
 Each Shifter film is covered by eight scanning areas.
 The Shifter tracks were also reconstructed using the NETSCAN software package.
-Next, the tracks in the ECC bricks and the Shifter are connected in order to add timing information to the ECC tracks.
-First, the ECC bricks are aligned with each of the Shifter stages using as reference the fixed position of the stages for one week after the Shifter has completed its operation.
+The tracks in the ECC bricks and the Shifter are connected in order to add timing information to the ECC tracks.
+Prior to the connecting procedure, the ECC bricks are aligned with each of the Shifter stages using as reference the fixed position of the stages for one week after the Shifter has completed its operation.
 After this alignment, the tracks between the ECC bricks and each Shifter stage are connected in the following order: first, the tracks between the most downstream film of the ECC brick and S3 are connected; then, the tracks between S3 and S2 are connected; finally, the tracks between S2 and S1 are connected.
 The tracks are connected using slope- and position-based matching, with slope- and position-related tolerances set to 0.025 and 75\,$\mu$m in the XZ- and YZ-planes, respectively.
-Thus, the Shifter combines the ECC track data and time information.